-5. Conclusion
+6. Conclusion

-We present a new approach to investigate the importance of learning by doing for fund managers.
+We present a new approach to investigating the importance of learning by doing for fund managers.
 Our innovation is to exploit variation in experience across industry sub-portfolios (ISPs) for a given manager at a given point in time.
-We find that experience is valuable, to the extent of 67bps per quarter on a risk-adjusted basis.
+We find that experience is valuable: ISPs managed by experienced fund managers outperform by 1.5% per quarter on a 4-factor risk-adjusted basis.
 Our approach ensures that this difference cannot be explained by factors that do not vary across ISPs for a given manager and quarter.
 The effects therefore cannot be explained by previously studied variables like age, tenure, education, IQ, corporate governance, fund characteristics, and the business cycle.
 These results aggregate to the fund level.
-Measuring experience by a new EDX index that captures individual fund manager experience, we find that a long-short portfolio on EDX generates risk-adjusted returns of 2.4% per year in our sample.
+Measuring experience by a new

+12Note that our baseline effects are, by construction, not related to the business cycle as, there, we define industry shocks purely from the cross-section of industry returns.
+The cross-sectional IS measure has practically zero correlation with the market factor (corr = -0.02).
+EDX index that captures individual fund manager experience, we find that a long-short portfolio on EDX generates risk-adjusted returns of 2.4% per year in our sample.
+More experience is beneficial, but at a decreasing rate.

 Underlying our approach is the idea that experience and learning are not just linear functions of time.
-Specifically, we conjecture that learning opportunities are greatest after periods of abnormally low industry returns, which is consistent with earlier investigations into learning by doing (e.g., Arrow (1962)), as well as the literature showing that experiencing bad market conditions in the past influences financial decisions in the future (e.g., Malmendier and Nagel (2011)).
-An important implication of our study for empirical researchers is that tenure might not be a powerful proxy for experience.
+Specifically, we conjecture that investors learn relatively more after periods of abnormally low returns, consistent with earlier investigations into learning by doing (e.g., Arrow (1962)), as well as the literature showing that own experience of abnormal market conditions in the past influences financial decisions in the future (e.g., Malmendier and Nagel (2011)).
+An important implication of our study for empirical researchers is that tenure might not be a very good empirical proxy for experience.
+Overall, our results suggest that learning by doing is important for professional investors in highly competitive markets, and that experience is a valuable fund manager characteristic that investors should care about.